Fred Brack Fred Brack

 type = { ARG | LINEIN | PULL | SOURCE | VERSION | VALUE [ expr ] WITH | VAR symbol }

-So only "type" is required (in some cases).
+So based on the above, only "type" is required (in some cases).
 Here is the definition of the other operands.

 A Simple Example